Concussion symposium explored and debated key issues regarding head injuries and brain trauma in sports

 “With Concussion Conundrum, we at the Jeffrey S. Moorad Center for the Study of Sports Law look forward to presenting an illuminating event that discusses, analyzes, and reviews concussions in sports at all levels: high school, college, and professional,” said Mr. Brandt.
 “We hope that this symposium will be a landmark event in the study and discourse about concussions in sports.”

-The Symposium takes place Friday, March 15, from 9 a.m. to 12 p.m., in the Arthur M. Goldberg Commons at Villanova University School of Law.
-This program is approved by the Pennsylvania Continuing Legal Education Board for 2 substantive CLE credits.
+The Symposium took place on Friday, March 15, from 9 a.m. to 12 p.m., in the Arthur M. Goldberg Commons at Villanova University School of Law.
+This program was approved by the Pennsylvania Continuing Legal Education Board for 2 substantive CLE credits.
 The event is free for non-CLE attendees.

 Panels and Speakers

 Retired professional athletes discuss concussion awareness, prevention, and treatment from their playing days as well as views of the present awareness and atmosphere surrounding concussions in sports.